Frogs and Toads of Colorado

 Round-shape Spade, bony boss

-The Western Narrowed Mouth Toad is the only narrowed mouth toad in the state.
+The Great Plains Narrowed Mouth Toad is the only narrowed mouth toad in the state.
 It’s not a true toad because it lacks a parotoid gland behind its eye and doesn’t have a keratonized spade on its rear feet.